Do you need to utilize that space up there in your house?

 It is straightforward to install, and it comes with an assist pole.
 If you are a lover of finely finished wood, this is just the ladder for you.

 To users who are fans of stylish products, the Fakro LST 66875 modern pull-down steel attic stair isn’t something you’d want to miss.
 The ladder is known for its elegant and trendy outlook with a body design that looks like an accordion.

 Because of this, it is the first feature that calls the attention of users.
 It’s also designed in such a way that it will not take up extra space in the room, especially for narrow pathways.

-Quite interestingly, the door is made of wood and is insulated, which reduces energy costs.
+Even though it is a metal pull-down stair, the door is made of wood and is insulated, which reduces energy costs.
 It weighs 75 pounds and can withstand 300 pounds of weight and in addition, two years warranty.

-The ladder can withstand a weight of 350 pounds, which means you can transport a considerable weight of heavy objects into and out of the attic.
+This large pull-down attic stair can withstand a weight of 350 pounds, which means you can transport a considerable weight of heavy objects into and out of the attic.
 This is possible because of the body-build, which is strongly built yet light in weight.
 It allows you to have an additional space in your home.

-The door of the ladder is accompanied by a gas cylinder, which makes opening and closing the door stressless.
+The door of the ladder is accompanied by a gas cylinder, which makes opening and closing the door stress less.